Warning this post deals with domestic violence.

 So I ask this of you: Don’t shy away from the topic of domestic violence, talk about it openly without humour (there’s nothing remotely funny about people harming each other), educate your loved ones about how it is never appropriate to harm another person, refrain from making domestic violence and rape jokes, and if you overhear one of your friends making fun of domestic violence educate them of the horrors of this epidemic.
 Talking about domestic violence in the open is the first step to addressing the epidemic.

 Finally, if someone you know is a victim of domestic violence offer them help (even if you’re scared and it might be against your ‘better judgement’).
 Tell them you are there for them and if they need anything you’ll do what you can to assist.
+Tell them their live is worth more than the violence, that they are loved, and no matter what you are there to help.
 Don’t judge them for staying too long or going back; just be there.
 I believe support is vital in assisting women leaving domestic violence situations.

 If you or someone you know needs help for domestic violence: